leonstel/leonstel.github.io/blogs/gmap3.md

 In previous article we have talked about the `GoogleMapInstance` which is a singleton like method wrapper for maintaining and manipulating the google maps.
 Today we will discuss how to integrate some state management so data could be effectively saved and notify other components.
-In this project I have chosen to make a store ourselves I believe this enriches your core knowledge about the general flux pattern.

 ### Learning Points

 - What does it mean to have a store?
 - How does it relate to our google maps application?
+- Rxjs observables

 ### Store
-For learning purpose understanding principle.
-Dont use this in production code!

-I began to start wrapping my head around redux principle only after I had created when from vanilla myself.
+In this project I have chosen to make a store ourselves I believe this enriches your core knowledge about the general flux pattern.
+Our most basic store is the single source of truth of your app for your data and it will notify listeners when some state changes.
+These listener are then able to act upon that change.
+Through my own experience javascript is notorious for making a mess when you don't think about what you code.
+With the store on the other hand you know for sure what and when to expect.

+To clarify we won't use any out of the box store library like Redux or MobX.
+It is a little bit rudimentary and does not cover all edge cases of the universe so don't use this store code in production!

+*Flux*
+The Flux pattern, which has been implemented by Redux and MobX, builds upon above description and is meant for creating a lifecycle related to data.
+The data flow of flux is unidirectional.

+    - You set some prop in the store
+    - Something listens to that state
+    - The listeners for that state could rerender their UI respectively
+    - A button in UI get clicked
+    - In handler you set some prop in the store
+    ... and it will go to step 2 again

+*Pros*
+- Debuggable
-Correct immutable state management is a must.
-Single source of truth.
+- Single source of truth, know what to expect
-So you know what and when to expect, without prop drilling or any other bug introducing spaghetti recipe.
+- Cleaner and more readable code
+- No prop drilling

+*Cons*
+- Our example is simple and covers our cases but not yet ready for full use
+- The Redux library uses some templating to get it working
+- MobX is easier with less templating but is less explicit

+That being said, put on your diving suit because you will be lowered in the shark cage to see some real learning.
 ```
 //store.ts